EDP for Health Professionals

 Treating other mental health issues during this 12 month period with an EDP

-The treating GP can also refer a patient to a mental health practitioner for other issues such as anxiety or depression, these sessions can be billed against the EDP or a MHCP, but all sessions with a mental health practitioner (billed against either plan) are included in the 40 sessions available on the EDP.
+The treating GP can also refer a patient to a mental health practitioner for other issues such as anxiety or depression, these sessions can be billed against the EDP or under exceptional circumstances a MHCP, but all sessions with a mental health practitioner (billed against either plan) are included in the 40 sessions available once a EDP has been billed.

-The referral should clearly state that the patient is on an EDP and those item numbers should be used by the health practitioner to ensure access to the full set of 40.
+Once an EDP has been billed, the referral to all mental health practitioners should clearly state that the patient is on an EDP and those item numbers should be used by these practitioners to ensure access to the full set of 40.

 After a full assessment and completion of the MHCP, the correct item no. must be billed to unlock the rebate on mental health practitioner sessions for your patient.

-When reviewing a patient, the treating GP can bill any appropriate item no. (i.e., long consultation, mental health consultation, review of a MHCP, etc.) and recommend further sessions with a standard referral letter or a MHCP review template.
+When reviewing a patient, the treating GP can bill any appropriate item no. (i.e., long consultation Level C, prolonged consultation Level D or Extended consultation Level E etc.) and recommend further sessions with a standard referral letter.

 A GP referral lasts for up to 6 sessions unless otherwise specified.
 After 6 sessions a new referral is needed.
-As indicated in the referral section above, a good, detailed referral is ideal, a copy of the review template can also be sent if completed and relevant.
+As indicated in the referral section above, a good, detailed referral is ideal.
 Keep in mind that when treatment spans over the calendar year and further sessions become available, a new referral is only needed every 6 sessions.

 Using multiple care plans - MBS additional information